Dear Nuttall

 He left us all beyond despair.
 His sweet love of almost 40 years, his children, and one man who loved him more than he could have ever dreamed "back then".

 Sorry.
 It took a minute for me to clear my tears after writing his name.
 One that should never be lost to time.
 One I have claimed so close to my soul since we first met.
-Joel taught me not only the intense craft of typography, an art which was lost to the dawn of Personal Computers, but also how the love of art became one with how people communicate with one another.
+Joel taught me not only the intensely wondrous craft of typography, an art which was lost to the dawn of Personal Computers, but also how this artwork facilitated human communication.

-The interview with Joel was magical.
-He and I related instantly.
-Surrounded by an entirely-female staff, he yearned for another male who loved typography as he did.
+The interview with Joel was magic.
+He and I instantly related.
+Surrounded by an entirely female staff, he yearned for another male who loved typography as he did.
 At that point, I knew only "typesetting", for nobody had taught me more than the basics.
 Joel saw in me a student eager to learn, and he was oh so happy to teach.
-And so, he did.
+So he taught me.
 In earnest.

 * * * * *

-Joel with baby Jennifer, and a young Artie at their side.
+Joel with baby Jennifer, and his beloved son Artie.

-Joel's customers were a mix of print shops, graphic designers and small publishers.
-As word of his artistry spread, he became Tucson's premier typographer in the 1980s.
-At that time, few realized the distinction between "typesetting" and "typography" except those who had been in the biz a long time.
+Joel's customers were a mix of print shops, graphic designers and small-to-large publishers.
+As word of his artistry spread, he became Tucson's premier typographer in the 1980s and '90s.
+At that time, few understod the art of typography except those who had been in the biz a long time.
 Joel's philosophy was simple: "In order for words to sound good, they must LOOK great".
+His artist's touch ensured it.

 I was quickly entranced by Joel's artistry.
-He could take a scribbled piece of paper, meant to become the business card of some new entrepeneur into a work of art, just by choosing the perfect font, size and spacing of those few words simply given the name/address/phone number of said customer.
-While his competitors may have simply set in type what as instructed, Joel jumped it several steps into the ethereal realm of artistry.
+He could take a scribbled piece of paper, meant to become the business card of some new entrepreneur into a work of art, just by choosing the perfect font, size and spacing of those few words.
+While his competitors may have simply set copy into type as instructed, Joel elevated it several steps into the realm of artistry.
 Down to the 1/72nd of an inch, he spaced letters with a superior flourish, tying simple code on a monitor into an orchestrated weave of perfection nobody else could match.

 I grew to admire this man as he came to love the lass who also became one of my closest friends ever.
 They fell in love as I watched them interact from the beginning.
 Joel and Debbie became ONE as I fondly watched.
 Now, my tears fall more heavily for Deb's loss than my own.